GLF Schools

 This also makes teaching more effective as the students can be stretched as they understand more complex legal concepts and terminology.

-The introduction to defences, develops the analytical skills for students to understand how and when a defence is suitable to use and the strict requirements that must be proven and the impact they have on liability.
+The introduction to defences, develops the analytical skills for students to understand how and when a defence is suitable to use and the strict requirements that must be proven and impact they have on liability.

 Land torts is a new concept introduced, focused on damage to land, rather than person or property.
 Students are able to understand the complex requirements that must be met for such claims.